 More about One World Bearing Witness

 One World Bearing Witness will be the first global online-live ritual, integrating a deep global vision of one humanity in all its differences, an opening for healing, and a sacred and art-full expression of our shared existence on Earth.
-The event is free and is being supported by small contributions and donations, and the free labor of volunteers who really want this event to happen.
+The event is free and is being supported by grassroots funding, donations, in-kind contributions, and the incredibly generous gift of free labor from volunteers who really want this event to happen.
 (If you would like to donate, please click here.)

 One World Bearing Witness is a project of One World in Dialogue, which is a global initiative of emerge bewusstseinskultur e.V. (emerge consciousness-culture). emerge is a charitable education association located in Frankfurt, Germany, that also publishes a well-regarded magazine, evolve, about human consciousness and cultural development.
 Elizabeth Debold, Ed.D., is the founder of One World in Dialogue, and has initiated One World Bearing Witness.
 She is joined by Thomas Steininger, Ph.D., the co-founder of One World in Dialogue and the vision leader of emerge bewusstseinskultur.
 Annette Loy is co-designing and curating One World Bearing Witness, and manages the project.
 (More biographical information can be found below.)

 When humanity first saw our home planet from space, a hope arose that we could live from the reality that we are one species, one humanity, on the only Earth there is, spinning silently in the dark void.
 Today we, as a species, seem far from that goal.
 Fear, not hope, dominates.
 Across the world, the forces of separation and division have gained momentum.
 Increasing friction between different cultures and their core values, caught in the net of an exploitative global market, accentuates ethnocentrism and makes collaboration to address pressing issues like climate disruption almost impossible.